20 Top Destinations for a Winter Vacation in the U.S.A.

 Pictured: Buffalo in the snow at Yellowstone National Park

-Opened in 1960, this classic New England gem in Londonderry, Vermont is a throwback to the small-scale ski resorts of the era before wide, treeless trails became the norm.
+Opened in 1960, this New England classic in Londonderry, Vermont, is a throwback to the small-scale ski resorts of the era before wide, treeless trails became the norm.
 Consequently, the terrain can be difficult for those unaccustomed to steep, winding slopes through wooded areas.
 But intermediate-and-above skiers are likely to welcome the challenge—as well as the smaller crowds and lower prices for lift tickets compared to mountain resorts elsewhere in New England and in the Rockies.
-Perfect for purists, the place is working on expanding offerings for beginners, too, with a new learn-to-ski area in development.
+Perfect for purists, the place has a learning center for kids and beginners as well.
 Post-slope drinks in the tavern come with live music, views overlooking the mountain, and a chance to confab with the resort’s devoted fans.

 The indisputable highlight of a New Orleans winter arrives in February with the city’s annual Mardi Gras celebration—the mother of all street parties held the day before Ash Wednesday.
 There’s more to the festivities than beads and booze (though if that’s what you’re after, get thee to Bourbon Street).
 A rich and colorful tradition of parades, pageantry, krewes, and king cakes surrounds the event, not just on Fat Tuesday but in the weeks leading up to it as well.
 Hotels are booked solid during the long weekend before Mardi Gras, so start planning well in advance; there’s no such thing as too early.
 Slightly less hectic weeks in January and February are also good times to visit the French Quarter and jazz-rich historic neighborhoods like the Marigny and Treme.
 Temperatures are far more pleasant than in the scorching summer, and the good times roll year round.

 Yes, it’s cold and the nights are long.
 But for fans of winter sports and snowy scenery, Alaska is a must-visit.
 There are a slew of ways to explore your frosty surroundings in Anchorage, from glacier hikes to dogsledding tours (the famous Iditarod race kicks off here every March).
 Take a ride further inland aboard the Aurora Winter Train, chugging through a Christmas-card landscape characterized by heavy snow and the occasional moose, to reach Fairbanks.
-Here you can check out elaborate frozen sculptures at the ice museum, which stays open year-round, and feast your eyes on the Northern Lights, which are usually visible from September to March.
+Here you can learn all about Alaska's human and natural history at the Museum of the North, and feast your eyes on the Northern Lights, which are often visible between September and March.

 The smallest of the Caribbean’s three U.S. Virgin Islands is also the most untouched.
 There’s no airport and no pier for cruise ships (most visitors arrive by ferry from St. Thomas), and a lush national park occupies more land than resorts do.
 Day trippers as well as overnighters are treated to turquoise waters great for snorkeling, pristine beaches such as Trunk Bay, emerald peaks, verdant groves with hiking trails, and close-up views of tropical flowers, pelicans, turtles, and other denizens of paradise.
-One thing to keep in mind about traveling to the Caribbean in winter: That’s right after hurricane season, so some locales might still be recovering, particularly after a one-two punch like Hurricanes Irma and Maria that hit St. John in the fall of 2017.
+One thing to keep in mind about traveling to the Caribbean in winter: That’s right after hurricane season, so some locales might still be recovering.
 Before traveling to an area affected by storms, check in advance to make sure hotels, restaurants, and other businesses have reopened.

 You can expect the casinos, clubs, and hotels of Las Vegas to be packed on New Year’s Eve—after all, it’s the most hard-partying night of the year in one of the country’s most hard-partying towns.
 But after that comes a period in January and February when demand for Vegas vacations is typically lower and room rates as well as airfares drop to their most affordable levels, especially for travel during the week instead of weekends (a glaring exception: the week in January when gadget seekers and sellers throng the city for the annual Consumer Electronics Show).
 While lightweights elsewhere nurse holiday hangovers, Sin City’s shows, gaming floors, offbeat museums, and thrill rides keep going all year round.
 Fight cabin fever with a hike at Red Rock Canyon or snowboarding on Mount Charleston.
 You won't be taking a dip in any outdoor pools, however: As some travelers are surprised to learn, average high temperatures in January and February are only in the 50s.

 When the Gulf of Mexico cools down each winter, hundreds of manatees make for the perpetually 72-degree springs of Kings Bay on Florida’s western coast about 80 miles north of Tampa.
 The area’s Crystal River National Wildlife Refuge is the only spot in the U.S. dedicated entirely to protecting the distinctively corpulent creatures.
 Although a few can usually be found swimming through the preserve no matter the season, you’re pretty much guaranteed to see dozens if you visit between November and April.
-Tours that let people swim with manatees have grown increasingly popular here (the only place in the U.S. where that’s legal), but if you’re worried about disturbing these gentle giants, you can watch them from the boardwalk at Three Sisters Springs.
+Tours that let people swim with manatees have grown increasingly popular here, but if you’re worried about disturbing these gentle giants, you can watch them from the boardwalk at Three Sisters Springs.
 Marshes, tidal creeks, and the remains of a prehistoric human settlement—possibly the country’s oldest—are worth checking out, too.

 And while we’re on the lookout for wildlife . . .